datagrok-ai/public/packages/Bio/README.md

 ## Similarity Search

 Similarity Search tool allows user to find sequences that are most similar to target sequence.
 The tool can be accessed from the top menu of bio.
 It first constructs the distance matrix for all sequences, and then uses it to find most similar ones to the selection.
-Upon selecting similar sequences from the docked grid bellow, detailed difference will be shown in the context menu.
+Upon selecting similar sequences from the docked grid bellow, detailed difference will be shown in the context panel.

 To launch the searcg from the top menu, select Bio | Search | Similarity Search